vseryakov/backendjs/README.md

 ## Proxy mode

-By default the Web proceses spawned by the server are load balanced using default cluster module whihc relies on the OS to do scheduling.
-On Linux this is proven not to work properly due to the kernel keeping the context switches to a minimum thus resulting in one process to be very busy while the others idle.
+By default the Web proceses spawned by the server are load balanced using default cluster module which relies on the OS to do scheduling.
+On Linux with node 0.10 this is proven not to work properly due to the kernel keeping the context switches to a minimum thus resulting in one process to be very busy while the others idle.
+Node versions 4 and above perform round-robin by default.

 For such case the Backendjs implements the proxy mode by setting `proxy-port` config paremeter to any number above 1000, this will be the initial port for the web processes to listen for incoming requests, for example if use `-proxy-port 3000` and launch 2 web processes they will listen on ports